 We estimate the parameters of the KK model specification in equation (1), based on CMM (2001), using the different possible methods for dealing with corner solution outcomes discussed in the previous section.
 We exclude bilateral FDI between China and Hong Kong in the empirical analysis because FDI between this pair is considerably larger (nearly ten times larger) than FDI between any other pair in the sample.
 Even without the China – Hong Kong pair, one of the estimation methods, TNH, does not converge; consequently, we report results for Tobit, LH, ET2T, and PPML.

 The conditional moment (CM) test of normality of the errors for Tobit (Skeels and Vella, 1999) shows that this assumption is not met in the data (CM = 213.51; p-value = 0.000, which rejects the null hypothesis of normality).
-Therefore, estimates from Tobit are inconsistent.
-We also present results from OLS for comparison with previous studies, although OLS is not an appropriate method as it does not address the issue of excessive zeros in the dependent variable.
+Therefore, the Tobit estimator is inconsistent in our case.
+We also present results from OLS for comparison with previous studies, although OLS is not an appropriate method as explained in the previous section.
 Further, Table 4 shows that both OLS and Tobit do not pass the RESET functional form test at the 5% significance level.
 We follow the RESET test procedure as outlined in Santos Silva and Tenreyro (2006).
 Based on the diagnostic and model selection tests, OLS and Tobit are therefore given less weight in evaluating our results.
 However, we report the results for these two estimation methods as they are the most popular in previous studies applying the KK model (See Table A1 in the Appendix).

-As noted in section 5, the LH model is nested in the ET2T model, with the former imposing the restriction  = 0, i.e., the mechanisms generating the zeros and positive FDI values are uncorrelated.
+As noted in section 5, the LH model is nested in the ET2T model, with the former imposing the restriction that the mechanisms generating the zeros and positive FDI values are uncorrelated.
 The LR test reported in Table 4 does not reject this restriction, favouring LH over ET2T.
 PPML assumes the mechanisms generating the zeros and positive FDI values are the same.
 However, the results reported in Table 4 for the HPC test do not allow us to choose between LH and PPML, or between ET2T and PPML.
 Therefore, the various tests in Table 4 lead us to draw conclusions primarily based on both LH and PPML.
 For comparison, we present empirical results from the other estimation methods to show the degree of agreement or conflict between the different methods.
-We do not report results from ET2T because they are very similar to LH.
+We do not report results from ET2T because they are very similar to LH and the LR test from the ET2T model implies that the LH model is appropriate.

 In all regressions, the standard errors are clustered by non-directed pairs, i.e., by distance, to account for within-pair correlation or heteroskedasticity.
 Failure to control for this can lead to understated standard errors, and overstated levels of statistical significance (Cameron and Miller, 2015).